objval/caption-craft-api/UNDERSTANDING.md

 1.  **Authentication:** The frontend handles all user authentication (login, signup) directly with `supabase-js`.
 It is responsible for obtaining and securely storing the JWT.
 2.  **API Requests:** For every request to the NestJS backend, the frontend must include the `Authorization: Bearer <SUPABASE_JWT>` header.
 3.  **Uploads:** The frontend uploads video files to the `/v1/videos/upload` endpoint.
 It should be prepared to handle a `402 Payment Required` error if the user has insufficient credits.
 4.  **Realtime Updates:** The frontend should open a **Supabase Realtime** subscription to the user's `videos` table.
 It should listen for `UPDATE` events and reactively update the UI to reflect changes in video `status` (e.g., from `processing` to `ready` to `complete`).
+It should also monitor the `job_error_message` field to display specific error details to the user if a job fails.
 This creates a seamless, live user experience without any need for manual page refreshes or HTTP polling.
 5.  **Media Display:** Video thumbnails and final videos are served directly from **Cloudinary**.
 The backend provides the necessary Cloudinary URLs in its API responses.
-6.  **Editing:** The transcript editor should fetch the video and transcript data from `/v1/videos/:id`.
+6.  **Editing:** The transcript editor should fetch the video and transcript data from `GET /v1/videos/:id`.
 As the user makes changes, it should automatically save them by sending `PUT` requests to `/v1/transcripts/:id`.
+7.  **Retries:** If a video enters a `failed` state, the frontend should display the `job_error_message` and offer a "Retry" button that calls the `POST /v1/videos/:id/retry` endpoint.

 ## 6. Business Logic & Services

 - **`CreditsService`**: Manages user credit balances.
 It uses a PostgreSQL function `deduct_credits` to ensure atomic credit deductions, preventing race conditions where a user might spend more credits than they have.
 - **`VideosService`**: Orchestrates the entire video lifecycle.
 It creates video records in the database, dispatches jobs to the appropriate BullMQ queues (`transcription-queue`, `burn-in-queue`), and handles the cleanup of temporary files from the server.
+Its `retry` method intelligently determines which job (transcription or burn-in) needs to be re-queued based on the video's state, ensuring that only failed jobs can be retried.
 - **`TranscriptsService`**: A straightforward service responsible for updating the `edited_transcript_data` field in the `transcripts` table when a user saves their changes in the editor.
 - **`CreditGuard`**: A custom NestJS Guard that protects routes requiring credits.
 It intercepts the request, checks if the `USE_CREDITS` decorator is present, and calls the `CreditsService` to deduct the specified amount *before* the route's main logic is executed.
 This is a clean and declarative way to handle resource costs.

 ### Shared Services

 - **`CloudinaryService`**: A wrapper around the Cloudinary Node.js SDK.
 It abstracts away the details of uploading videos, generating thumbnails, and constructing the correct URLs for accessing media.
 - **`FfmpegService`**: A service that encapsulates the use of the `fluent-ffmpeg` library.
-It provides methods to perform complex multimedia operations like extracting audio from a video, generating standard `.srt` subtitle files from the transcript data, and burning those subtitles into a new video file.
+It provides methods to perform complex multimedia operations like extracting audio from a video, generating standard `.srt` subtitle files from the transcript data, burning those subtitles into a new video file, and **downloading video files from a given URL to a local temporary path**, which is crucial for the retry mechanism.
 - **`OpenaiService`**: A simple service that interacts with the OpenAI API, specifically for sending audio files to the Whisper model for transcription.